leanprover/vscode-lean4/README.md

 This extension contributes the following settings (for a complete list, open the VS Code Settings and scroll to "Lean configuration"):

+* `lean.executablePath`: controls which Lean executable is used when starting the server.
+If you are bundling Lean and `vscode-lean` with [Portable mode VS Code](https://code.visualstudio.com/docs/editor/portable), you might find it useful to specify a relative path to Lean.
+This can be done by starting this setting string with `%extensionPath%`; the extension will replace this with the absolute path of the extension folder.
+For example, with the default directory setup in Portable mode, `%extensionPath%/../../../lean` will point to `lean` in the same folder as the VS Code executable / application.
-* `lean.executablePath`: controls which Lean executable is used when starting the server
+* `lean.leanpkgPath`: controls which leanpkg executable is used for `leanpkg` task integration.
+The `%extensionPath%` token can be used here as well.
 * `lean.timeLimit`: controls the `-T` flag passed to the Lean executable
 * `lean.memoryLimit`: controls the `-M` flag passed to the Lean executable
 * `lean.roiModeDefault`: controls the default region of interest, the options are: